imatge-upc/saliency-2016-cvpr/README.md

 The deep network was developed over [Caffe](http://caffe.berkeleyvision.org/) by [Berkeley Vision and Learning Center (BVLC)](http://bvlc.eecs.berkeley.edu/).
 You will need to follow [these instructions](http://caffe.berkeleyvision.org/installation.html) to install Caffe.

+## Posterior work

+If you were interested in this work, you may want to also check our posterior work, [SalGAN](https://imatge-upc.github.io/saliency-salgan-2017/), which offers a better performance.

 ## Acknowledgements

 We would like to especially thank Albert Gil Moreno and Josep Pujal from our technical support team at the Image Processing Group at the UPC.